Desert Inn: History

 The Desert Inn's most famous guest, businessman Howard Hughes, arrived on Thanksgiving Day 1966, renting the hotel's entire top two floors.
 After staying past his initial ten-day reservation, he was asked to leave in December so that the resort could accommodate the high rollers who were expected for New Year's Eve.
 Instead of leaving, Hughes started negotiations to buy the Desert Inn.
 On March 27, 1967, Hughes purchased the resort from Dalitz for $6.2 million in cash and $7 million in loans.
 This was the first of many Las Vegas resort purchases by Hughes, including the Sands Hotel and Casino ($14.6 million) and the Frontier Hotel and Casino ($23 million).
 However, Hughes refused to include the PGA Tour Tournament of Champions in the deal, so Dalitz moved the tournament to his Stardust Resort and Casino in 1967 and 1968.

 The reclusive Hughes continued to live in his penthouse suite at the Desert Inn for four years, never leaving his 250 sqft bedroom.
 Usually unclothed, he spent his time "negotiating purchases and business deals with the curtains drawn and windows and doors sealed shut with tape", and did not allow anyone from the hotel staff to come in and clean his room.
 On the eve of Thanksgiving 1970, he was removed from his room on a stretcher and flown to the Bahamas.
 After Hughes's death in 1976, the hotel remained under the Summa Corporation, which completed the extensive renovation that he had ordered.
 Summa sold the hotel to Kirk Kerkorian and the Tracinda Corporation in 1986, and it became known as the MGM Desert Inn.
-Kerkorian sold it to ITT-Sheraton in 1993 for $160 million.